shinnytech/flutter_packages/packages/in_app_purchase/in_app_purchase_ohos/README.md

 many data structs passed between the underlying platform layers and Dart.
 After editing any of the serialized data structs, rebuild the serializers by running `flutter pub run build_runner build --delete-conflicting-outputs`.
-`flutter pub run build_runner watch --delete-conflicting-outputs` will track the filesystem for changes.
+`flutter pub run build_runner watch --delete-conflicting-outputs` will monitor the filesystem for modifications.

 If you would like to contribute to the plugin, please refer to our [contribution guide](https://github.com/flutter/plugins/blob/main/CONTRIBUTING.md).